kevinhenryburke/scalegitbook/vision/Principles.md

 8. Regression testing the scope of a change should only require regression testing the enclosing business area.

-9. We should try to place ourselves in the best position for unforeseeable major restructuring (mergers, acquisitions, splits) that might occur in the future, in particular to give us as many Org Strategy options as possible (multi-org / single org).
+9. An enterprise should try to place itself in the best position for unforeseeable major restructuring (mergers, acquisitions, splits) that might occur in the future, in particular to give us as many Org Strategy options as possible (multi-org / single org).

 ### Build Principles